-School begins 8.50am and all pupils are expected to be in school for registration at that time.
-Registers are taken at 8.50am in classrooms
+School begins at 8.50am and all pupils are expected to be in school for registration at that time.
+Registers are taken between 8:50am and 9am in classrooms

-Any child who arrives after the gates are closed must enter the school by the main entrance and report to the school office to sign in.
-If pupils are not in class when the register is taken, they will be coded as 'L'.
-This code applies up until 9am.
+Any child who arrives after the gates are closed at 08:50am must enter the school by the main entrance and report to the school office to sign in.

+If a child arrives after 9am they will be coded as 'L' for late arrival.
 Any late arrivals after 9.20am will be coded as 'U' which is an unauthorised absence for that session.